How to start a fishing lure business: your first cast

 As sales grow, you will need to scale.
 Once you hit consistent sales of around $2,000 per month, it is a good time to hire a part-time assistant.
 This frees you up to focus on design and marketing instead of just production.

-You might want to invest in multi-cavity molds for your best-selling designs.
+Invest in multi-cavity molds for your best-selling designs.
 When a single lure model sells over 200 units, a multi-cavity mold can triple your output for the same amount of effort.
 This is a smart way to increase your profit margins.

 To manage your growing inventory, consider moving from a spreadsheet to an app like Sortly.
 It helps you track plastisol, pigments, and finished lures so you never run out of a popular color unexpectedly.
 This keeps your operations smooth as you expand.